felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 started working for a newly-formed startup then-called Proximity HCI (now known as [Contxtful](https://contxtful.com)).
-I had just finished my Masters thesis in particle Physics and was ready to jump into the world of software development ([this is something I already discussed on my blog in 2019](/posts/2019/10/why-i-shifted-from-physics-to-focus-on-software/)).
+I had just finished my Masters thesis in particle Physics and was ready to jump into the world of software development[^3].
 I had developed a recent fondness for computers after analyzing multiple particle trajectories for my thesis.

+[^3]: This shift from Physics to software is something I previously [discussed on my blog in 2019](/posts/2019/10/why-i-shifted-from-physics-to-focus-on-software/).

 Machine learning was the hot buzzword at the time and so I was hired as a machine learning scientist, and chipped away at tasks for many months.
 Unfortunately, a few months in, things were clearly